AIforGoodSimulator/network-model-python/README.md

 # Network Model for COVID-19 in Moria
-By Marcelo Sandoval-Castaneda and Daniel Firebanks-Quevedo.
+By Marcelo Sandoval-Castañeda and Daniel Firebanks-Quevedo.
 Built using NetworkX and SEIRS+ in Python.

 ## The Network
 A network is designed using NetworkX to represent social and day-to-day interactions in the Moria refugee camp in Lesbos, Greece.
 Isoboxes to represent houses inside the camp are constructed in a grid of 29 * 28, to which each of the camp inhabitants is assigned to at random, where each isobox contains a maximum of **Poisson(λ=10)** inhabitants.
 Each inhabitant is represented by a node, that contains the data for the isobox they live in, their ethnicity, thier age, and their gender.